lararust/lararust/README.md

 > Laravel’s productivity with Rust’s safety, performance, and native async power.

 LaraRust aims to recreate—and eventually surpass—the Laravel developer experience while leaning on Rust’s reliability.
-It provides a CLI-first workflow, expressive routing, Blade-inspired templating, an Eloquent-like ORM, and an opinionated ecosystem designed for modern cloud workloads.
+It includes a handcrafted HTTP stack (`Request`, `Response`, `Router`, `Server`), Blade-inspired templating, and an opinionated workflow designed for modern cloud workloads.

-🚧 **Status:** Pre-MVP.
+🚧 **Status:** Pre-MVP (v0.2.0).
 Follow the roadmap for milestone progress and current focus areas.

+## Preview Snapshot (November 2025)

+**Current Version: 0.2.0**

+- Minimal single-threaded HTTP server backed on `std::net::TcpListener`.
+- Ergonomic `Router` with `get/post/put/patch/delete/head/options` helpers with proper HTTP/1.1 semantics.
+- Text-based responses out of the box; LaraBlade templates can be rendered inside handlers.
+- Proper HEAD request handling (headers only, no body per HTTP spec).
+- Proper OPTIONS handling for CORS preflight requests.
+- Comprehensive documentation throughout the HTTP module.
+- CLI with version information and serve command.

 ---